-Once a producer or importer has made an election under this section 2264.2(b) with respect to a gasoline property, all final blends subsequently sold or supplied from the production or import facility shall be subject to the flat limit compliance option for that property until the producer or importer either (A) elects in accordance with section 2264.2(a) to have a final blend at the facility subject to the averaging compliance option for that property, or (B) elects in accordance with section 2265(a) to sell or supply a final blend at the facility as a PM alternative gasoline formulation, or (C) elects in accordance with section 2264.2(d) to sell or supply a final blend at the facility as a PM emissions offsetting formulation (applicable only to producers and importers that produce gasoline), or (D) elects in accordance with section 2265.5 to have a final blend at the facility subject to a PM alternate emissions reduction plan (applicable only to producers and importers that produce gasoline), or (E) elects in accordance with section 2266(c) to sell or supply a final blend at the facility as an alternative gasoline formulation.
+Once a producer or importer has made an election under this section (b) with respect to a gasoline property, all final blends subsequently sold or supplied from the production or import facility shall be subject to the flat limit compliance option for that property until the producer or importer either (A) elects in accordance with section (a) to have a final blend at the facility subject to the averaging compliance option for that property, or (B) elects in accordance with section 2265(a) to sell or supply a final blend at the facility as a Predictive Model alternative gasoline formulation, or (C) elects in accordance with section (d) to sell or supply a final blend at the facility as a Predictive Model emissions offsetting formulation (applicable only to producers and importers that produce gasoline).

-Once a producer or importer has made an election under this section 2264.2(b) with respect to a gasoline property of a final blend at a production or import facility, the producer or importer may not use any previously assigned designated alternative limit for that property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production or import facility subsequently to the election.
+Once a producer or importer has made an election under this section (b) with respect to a gasoline property of a final blend at a production or import facility, the producer or importer may not use any previously assigned designated alternative limit for that property to provide offsets pursuant to section 2264(c) for any final blend sold or supplied from the production or import facility subsequently to the election.

-A producer or importer may not elect to sell, offer, or supply from its production facility or import facility a final blend of California gasoline subject to the flat limit compliance option if the producer or importer is subject to any outstanding requirements to provide PM emissions offsets pursuant to section 2265.1(c) or emission reductions pursuant to section 2265.5 at the same production facility or import facility.
+A producer or importer may not elect to sell, offer, or supply from its production facility or import facility a final blend of California gasoline subject to the flat limit compliance option if the producer or importer is subject to any outstanding requirements to provide Predictive Model emissions offsets pursuant to section 2265.1(c).

-Inapplicability to elections for PM alternative gasoline formulations.
-Any election for a final blend to be subject to a PM averaging compliance option or a PM flat limit compliance option shall be made in accordance with section 2265 rather than this section 2264.2.
+Inapplicability to elections for Predictive Model alternative gasoline formulations.
+Any election for a final blend to be subject to a Predictive Model averaging compliance option or a Predictive Model flat limit compliance option shall be made in accordance with section 2265 rather than this section.

-Election of the PM emissions offsetting compliance option.
+Election of the Predictive Model emissions offsetting compliance option.

 Applicability.
-A producer or importer that produces gasoline and is selling, offering, or supplying a final blend of gasoline from its production facility or import facility may elect pursuant to this section 2264.2(d) to have the final blend subject to the PM emissions offsetting compliance option when all of the following conditions are satisfied:
+A producer or importer that produces gasoline and is selling, offering, or supplying a final blend of gasoline from its production facility or import facility may elect pursuant to this section (d) to have the final blend subject to the Predictive Model emissions offsetting compliance option when all of the following conditions are satisfied:

-With regard to a batch of gasoline that does not meet the criteria for approval in the applicable Predictive Model Procedures, immediately prior to producing that batch, the producer or importer has reported its gasoline as a PM alternative gasoline formulation pursuant to section 2265(a),
+With regard to a batch of gasoline that does not meet the criteria for approval in the applicable Predictive Model Procedures, immediately prior to producing that batch, the producer or importer has reported its gasoline as a Predictive Model alternative gasoline formulation pursuant to section 2265(a),

-The actual sulfur content in the PM alternative gasoline formulation exceeds the PM alternative specification,
+The actual sulfur content in the Predictive Model alternative gasoline formulation exceeds the Predictive Model alternative specification,

-But for the elevated sulfur content, the PM alternative specifications would have met the criteria for approval in the applicable Predictive Model Procedures,
+But for the elevated sulfur content, the Predictive Model alternative specifications would have met the criteria for approval in the applicable Predictive Model Procedures,

-The gasoline reported as a PM alternative gasoline formulation has a percent change in emissions value either for oxides of nitrogen, total ozone forming potential, or potency-weighted toxics that results in a final blend deficit, and
+The gasoline reported as a Predictive Model alternative gasoline formulation has a percent change in emissions value either for oxides of nitrogen, total ozone forming potential, or potency-weighted toxics that results in a final blend deficit, and

 The producer or importer is not subject to any outstanding requirements to provide offsets at the same production facility or import facility pursuant to section 2264(c).